Changepoint detection on a graph of time series: Introduction

+Limited attention has previously been given to encoding prior beliefs on graph-based dependence structure of discrete-time changepoints across multiple time series.
+Existing changepoint model for multiple time series, which admit changepoints may simultaneously affect a subset of the time series, typically assume \textit{a priori} changepoint locations are exchangeable across time series \citep{Jeng2012, fearnheadAbnormalSegments, Bolton2018, samworth, detectpanel, Grundy2020HighdimensionalCD}.
+Moreover, with the exception of \citet{fisch}, dependent changepoints across time series are often assumed to perfectly align, which is a limiting assumption in cyber-security monitoring where attacks may span a substantial period of time.

-Graphical models provide a useful framework for characterising joint distributions for random variables by means of a graph: the nodes identify the random variables and the edges characterise dependencies among these variables \citep{lauritzen1996}.
-Areas of application are diverse and include real-life network modelling where edges are natural representations of network connections.
-In particular, graphical models have been employed to encode prior beliefs on the entities of a graph: for example, in the context of Bayesian variable selection for regression models, \citet{fanzhang} assumes that covariates lie on an undirected graph and formulates an Ising model prior on the covariate space to incorporate structural information.
+More generally, graphical models provide a useful framework for characterising joint distributions for random variables: the nodes of the graph identify the random variables and the edges characterise dependencies among these variables \citep{lauritzen1996}.
+In particular, graphical models have been employed to encode prior beliefs, for example, in the context of Bayesian variable selection for regression models. \citet{fanzhang} assumes that covariates lie on an undirected graph and formulates an Ising model prior on the covariate space to incorporate structural information.